Neuroplasticity: What It Is, Why It Matters & How To Exercise Your Brain

 Ever notice how babies tend to learn faster than adults?
 That's all because of—you guessed it—neuroplasticity.

 The brain grows extremely fast from the months before birth to early childhood.
-Case in point: According to a 2019 scientific review from the journal Annals of Nutrition and Metabolism, between 2 and 4 weeks old, the brain is about 36% of the volume of an adult brain.
+Case in point: According to a 2019 scientific review4 from the journal Annals of Nutrition and Metabolism, between 2 and 4 weeks old, the brain is about 36% of the volume of an adult brain.
 By 1 year old, it's grown to about 72% of an adult brain; by 2 years old, it's 83%.

 During these early years, neuronal networks (i.e., the connections between nerve cells, aka neurons) are rapidly developing.
 Thus, brain plasticity is at an all-time high, making it easier for little ones to learn things like new languages.

 What's more, during certain times of life, the brain and its neural activity are more sensitive to the impact of external interactions and experiences.
-These time frames are known as "sensitive periods," and throughout life, there are multiple sensitive periods for different skills.
+These time frames are known as "sensitive periods5," and throughout life, there are multiple sensitive periods for different skills.

 According to the University of Missouri, birth through age 3 is a sensitive period for overall learning and development, which explains why babies pick things up so quickly during the first few years of life.

 "This ripe period for laying down neural pathways is why little ones are often referred to as 'sponges' when it comes to soaking up all the new information around them," Ferira shares, adding, "but we should definitely not silo learning abilities to the pediatric years, at least, not if you want to be a lifelong learner and sharpen your mind throughout your life."

 Though neuroplasticity peaks in early life, it doesn't mean adults don't have it.
 Instead, neuroplasticity in adults is simply different, Mushtaq tells mbg.